SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 --------DESCRIPTION----------
 This flight computer is designed for rockets 38mm in diameter or greater, and will fit inside a 38mm tube coupler.
-Dimensions are 4.0in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
+Dimensions are 4.0in x 1.25in x 0.5in, antenna configuration may add more length It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
 Flight-tested on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
 For large or high-power projects, a commercially avialble backup computer is strongly recommended.